We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Keep in mind that all contact lenses require a doctor’s prescription, which takes into account the best lens for the shape of your eye.

 You’ll want to have an eye examination and consultation with a doctor even if you plan to order from an online contact lens retailer to get your most up-to-date prescription.
+The eye exam itself will help determine the health of your eyes.

 With regular eye checkups, your doctor can also check the fit of your contact lenses.